bforrester722/react-demo/README.md

 Unused components are there for my reference.

-#AppShell (Currently Focus)
+## AppShell (Currently Focus)

-Overall reusable component that handles routing, drawer, and app header
+- Overall reusable component that handles routing, drawer, and app header

-##AppShell To Do
+### AppShell To Do

-Be able to pass in pages (works but need to import dynamically) and styling
+- Be able to pass in pages (works but need to import dynamically) and styling

-~~Getting kind of big, pull apart and make AppToolbar Component~~
+- ~~Getting kind of big, pull apart and make AppToolbar Component~~

-Figure out isMounted (memory leak)
+- Figure out isMounted (memory leak)

-#Lego
+## Lego

-Showcases working with API, Data, CSS, and Adobe Illustrator
+- Showcases working with API, Data, CSS, and Adobe Illustrator

-Fetches a random Star Wars character from https://swapi.dev/
+- Fetches a random Star Wars character from https://swapi.dev/

-Uses data to color hair, eyes, and skin of minifigure
+- Uses data to color hair, eyes, and skin of minifigure

-Height data sets scale
+- Height data sets scale

-Hair set to bald if need to
+- Hair set to bald if need to

-Handles receiving 404 from API
+- Handles receiving 404 from API

-##Lego To Do (in "free time")
+### Lego To Do (in "free time")

-Overall, I feel it gets the point across
+- Overall, I feel it gets the point across

-Need to streamline translateCharOptions and updateCharacter functions
+- Need to streamline translateCharOptions and updateCharacter functions

-SVGs need to be tweaked to clean-up CSS and make this section more responsive
+- SVGs need to be tweaked to clean-up CSS and make this section more responsive

-Clean up CSS
+- Clean up CSS

-componentDidMount running when drawer open?
+- componentDidMount running when drawer open?

-#Chat (Work in Progress focused on AppShell)
+## Chat (Work in Progress focused on AppShell)

-Showcases working Firebase Login and Firebase Realtime Database
+- Showcases working Firebase Login and Firebase Realtime Database

-##Chat to Do (Lots)
+### Chat to Do (Lots)

-Need to make it look pretty
+- Need to make it look pretty

-Be able to have separate Chats with different users
+- Be able to have separate Chats with different users

-Be able to notify me if someone starts a Chat
+- Be able to notify me if someone starts a Chat

+## Known Issues

+- Webpack build not working correctly

+- Switch to lazy importing like Lego.js

+- Uncaught SyntaxError: Unexpected token '<' when built and depolyed likely webpack

+- Service Worker